bhanusunrise/bhanusunrise/README.md

 <h2>Personal</h2>

 - 👋 Hi, I’m @Bhanuka-Rankothge.
-- 🎓 Second year undegraduate in IT at University of Kelaniya.
+- 🎓 Third year undegraduate in IT at University of Kelaniya.
 - 👀 I’m interested in Learning new things.
 - 💞️ I’m looking for participate on different types of Hackathons and other Competitions.
 - 📫 Put a message on LinkedIn to make a collaboration.